bigbearsio/discourse-bigbears-theme/README.md

       will be synchronized to Theme Creator automatically.
 For CSS files, changes will be applied on the web page automatically.

-6. Create Pull request of changes to https://github.com/bigbearsio/discourse-bigbears-theme
+6. Once you are satisfied with your change, **Commit** and **Push** your changes, then create a **Pull Request** on this repository (https://github.com/bigbearsio/discourse-bigbears-theme) so that we can review your changes.

+   Please add a screenshot of the changes to make it easier for us to review, thanks!